Student Privacy Information (FERPA)

-The forms necessary to request withholding of information are available in the Registrar's office or on the Forms & Handbooks page.
+Students can update their disclosure release information in their MyCC account.
+Additional information about FERPA is available on the Forms & Handbooks page.
 For a full listing of Clarkson College's FERPA procedures, including information as it relates your right to inspect all official Clarkson College records related to yourself, please refer to Policy SS-9.
+Contact the Registrar’s Office for assistance.

 Notification of Rights under FERPA for Postsecondary Institutions